18F/18f.gsa.gov/_posts/README.md

 ## 2. Write

 After you make an appointment the team will take care of all the process _stuff_ for you and let you focus on writing.
+We might contact you and ask some questions about your post and we're always available to help you write.

-We don't really care what format you write in during the drafting stage but eventually we need a Google Document to send to GSA Comms for review (so it might make the most sense to start there).
+We don't really care what format you write in during the drafting stage but _eventually we need a Google Document to send to GSA Comms for review_ (so it might make the most sense to start there).

 ## 3. Review